 Highly complex algorithm development is often at the core of innovative software products.
-The most famous algorithm of the last decade led to the development of the $396 billion dollar titan Google, which changed our lives forever with a simple search box.
+The most famous algorithm of the last decade led to the development of the $396 billion dollar titan Google, which changed our lives with a simple search box.

 As the volumes of data we collect on a day-to-day basis grow, data architects are on a race to have more, better, and faster hardware; yet Moore’s Law is showing a slow down, indicating that throwing more hardware at a data problem is no longer going to fulfill the needs of organizations.
-As organizations are increasingly and continuously hungry for understanding on how they operate and how they can improve, they must concentrate more on the efficiency and quality of the underlying algorithms that compose suites of data analysis packages versus the hardware they run on.
+As companies are increasingly and continuously hungry for understanding of how they operate and how they can improve, they must concentrate more on the efficiency and quality of the underlying algorithms that compose suites of data analysis packages versus the hardware they run on.

 The Current State of Algorithm Development

-- A vast majority of algorithmic developments occurs in one of two places: either private Research and Development programs (e.g., Microsoft Research, Google, etc.) or in one of more than 320+ academic institutions with computer science departments around the world.
+- A vast majority of algorithmic developments occurs in one of two places: either private research and development programs (e.g., Microsoft Research, Google, etc.) or in one of more than 320+ academic institutions with computer science departments around the world.
 The output of these types of research and development is almost always private white papers or academic papers.

 - Companies and application developers have a hard time taking advantage of advanced algorithms.
 Academic papers are hard to find and even harder to implement.
 Even in the best case, when published code is available, more time is spent setting up infrastructure and fighting with undocumented libraries and dependencies than actually doing any algorithm development.